ankane/jetpack/README.md

 :fire: A friendly package manager for R

+- Lightweight - adds just three files to your project
-- Designed for reproducibility (thanks to [Packrat](https://rstudio.github.io/packrat/), no more global installs!)
+- Designed for reproducibility - thanks to [Packrat](https://rstudio.github.io/packrat/), no more global installs!
-- Lightweight (adds just three files to your project)
-- Secure by default
 - Works from both R and the command line

 ![Screenshot](https://gist.github.com/ankane/b6988db2802aca68a589b31e41b44195/raw/bd6c163ef01a39aa3efc882fee5a82c75f002a61/jetpack.png)